KeighanG/KeighanG/README.md

-- 🧪 I am a PhD Student at the University of British Columbia, Canada
+- 🧪 I'm a PhD Student at the University of British Columbia, Canada
-- 🌞 I am conducting research on Atmospheric Photochemistry
+- 🌞 I'm conducting research on Atmospheric Photochemistry
-- 🔭 I'm Interested in Photochemistry, Climate Modelling, Paleoclimate, and Exoplanet Atmospheres
+- 🔭 I'm interested in Photochemistry, Climate Modelling, Paleoclimate, and Exoplanet Atmospheres
-- 👯 I’m looking to collaborate on any of the above projects!
+- 👯 I’m looking to collaborate on any of the interests listed above

 <!-- Social Section -->
 <p align="center">